slazav/device2/Readme.md

 device's driver.
 Currently default read/open timeouts are:
 10s/20s for spp, 3s/10s for gpib, 5s for serial, usbtmc, and net drivers.

-Now it should be obvious how to crash the server: connect a device to itself!
+Do not connect device to itself as it will obviously crash the server.
 ```
 mydev   spp -prog "device_c use_dev mydev"
 ```